mahadhussaini/crm-erp-platform/README.md

-# CRM/ERP Platform
+# Salesforce

-A comprehensive, modular CRM/ERP platform built with Next.js, TypeScript, and modern web technologies.
+A comprehensive, modular Salesforce platform built with Next.js, TypeScript, and modern web technologies.
 This platform combines Customer Relationship Management (CRM) with Enterprise Resource Planning (ERP) features in a single, scalable solution.

 ## 🚀 Features